Cleo Odzer: Time as a groupie

-Shortly thereafter in 1969, Odzer recorded an album called The Groupies, produced by Alan Lorber, which essentially consisted of interviews with Cleo and some friends describing their adventures meeting (and sleeping with) rock musicians.
+Shortly thereafter in 1969, Odzer recorded an album called The Groupies, produced by Alan Lorber, which essentially consisted of interviews with Odzer and some friends describing their adventures meeting (and sleeping with) rock musicians.

 Hippie years in Goa

-In the early 1970s, Odzer left New York and embarked on a journey through Europe and the Middle East, where she worked as a model.
-She eventually settled in Anjuna, Goa, India, immersing herself in the vibrant hippie culture of the region.
-Her time in Goa was characterized by wild parties, heavy drug use—including cocaine and heroin—and international drug smuggling to finance her stay.
-These experiences, along with a subsequent two-week incarceration, were later chronicled in her memoir, Goa Freaks: My Hippie Years in India (1995, ISBN 1-56201-059-X).
-During this period, she also followed the teachings of Bhagwan Shree Rajneesh for a time.
+In the early 1970s, Odzer traveled in Europe and the Middle East and worked as a model.
+She spent the late 1970s in the hippie culture of Anjuna, Goa in India.
+Her experiences there, including heavy use of cocaine and heroin, the international drug smuggling used to finance the stay, and her subsequent two-week incarceration, would later form the basis of her second book, Goa Freaks: My Hippie Years in India (1995, ISBN 1-56201-059-X).
+For a time she followed the teachings of Bhagwan Shree Rajneesh in India.

 Return to U.S.; academic pursuits and research in Thailand

 After returning to the United States in the late 1970s, Odzer underwent drug treatment at Daytop in New York.
 She attended college and then graduate school, obtaining a Ph.D. in anthropology from the New School for Social Research in New York City in 1990, with a thesis on prostitution in Thailand.
 Starting in 1987, she spent three years in Thailand researching this topic.
 In her dissertation, she presented case studies of 17 individuals connected to the sex industry in Patpong.
 She concludes that the economic opportunities provided by sex work do not translate into a higher status of women, because of persistent stigma and ideas about gender inequality in Thai society.
-Her experiences in Thailand were described in her first book, Patpong Sisters: An American Woman's View of the Bangkok Sex World (1994, ISBN 1-55970-281-8).
+She wrote about her experiences in Thailand in her first book, Patpong Sisters: An American Woman's View of the Bangkok Sex World (1994, ISBN 1-55970-281-8).
 In this work she describes the Thai prostitutes she got to know as quick-witted entrepreneurs rather than exploited victims, sometimes revered in their poor home villages.
 She also relates her own problematic affair with a Thai pimp boyfriend.

 Following publication of the book, Odzer worked at Daytop in New York, the drug rehabilitation organization she herself had attended earlier.

-Pioneering cybersex research and media ventures
+Cybersex research and media ventures

-In the 1990s, Cleo Odzer explored the emerging digital frontier with a focus on cybersex.
-Her third book, Virtual Spaces: Sex and the Cyber Citizen (1997, ISBN 0-425-15986-8), examined the then-nascent phenomenon, delving into the social and psychological dynamics of virtual intimacy.
 From 1995 to 1998, she produced several dozen episodes of her public-access television series, Cleo's Adventures for Manhattan Neighborhood Network public-access television.
-The show documented her explorations of unconventional lifestyles and subcultures, further establishing her as a fearless chronicler of the fringe.

-Odzer's expertise in cybersex led to her appearance in episode 1.21 of SexTV in 1999, where she contributed to a segment on the subject.
-Her work during this period positioned her as a pioneer in understanding the intersection of technology and human relationships.
+Her third book, Virtual Spaces: Sex and the Cyber Citizen (1997, ISBN 0-425-15986-8), deals with the then-new phenomenon of cybersex.
+She appeared in episode 1.21 of SexTV in 1999, with a segment on cybersex.